-Experienced tanners will tell you that you can get burned even in the best tanning salons in Overland Park.
+Experienced tanners will tell you that you can get burned even in the best tanning salons in Raymore.
 Of course you want to get a touch of color to your skin, and deepen the color over time, but that color isn’t blister red.
 These steps will get you the most enviable tan.

 1. Know Your Skin